 - Pack healthy lunches.
 An example is a turkey sandwich on whole-wheat bread with an apple, baby carrots, and low-fat milk.

 - Be active for 60 minutes most days of the week.
 Find sports or activities that are fun for you, such as cycling, swimming, or running.
 Go for a walk, go bowling, or skateboard.

-- Try to limit screen time.
+- Try to limit screen time to 2 hours daily.
 Do not watch TV in your bedroom.
 Do not eat in front of a TV or computer.
 Turn off electronic devices at a set time each evening.